Log Buffer #120: A Carnival of the Vanities for DBAs

 I hope you enjoyed this 120th episode (that’s as long as The Muppet Show’s original run and the 1960′s Batman!).
 Until next time.

-One comment on “Log Buffer #120: A Carnival of the Vanities for DBAs”
+One Response to “Log Buffer #120: A Carnival of the Vanities for DBAs”